microsoft/azure-health-data-services-workshop/Challenge-02 - Convert HL7v2 and C-CDA to FHIR/Readme.md

 2. Click on [ADT_A01.hl7](./samples/ADT_A01.hl7) to view a sample HL7v2 message (you may want to click on the `Raw` button on the right for ease of viewing).

-3. Copy and paste the HL7v2 message into the `Body` of the `Convert Data – HL7` request in Postman.
+3. Copy and paste the HL7v2 message into the **Body** of the `Convert Data – HL7` request in Postman.
 Format the JSON request parameters following the example given in the `$convert-data` [documentation](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/convert-data#sample-request).

-4. In the `Body` tab in Postman, select the `raw` button and choose `JSON` from the dropdown menu on the right.
+4. In the **Body** tab in Postman, select the **raw** button and choose `JSON` from the dropdown menu on the right.
 <img src="./media/Postman_JSON_Body.png" height="328">

 5. You will need to make some changes in the HL7v2 payload so that the formatting follows the sample request given in the `$convert-data` [documentation](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/convert-data#sample-request).

-    __Hint:__ In the sample request in the documentation (link above), look at how the `\n` newline characters are placed in the HL7v2 payload.
-Add newline characters like these where needed in the HL7v2 message in the `Convert Data - HL7` request.
+    __Hint:__ In the sample request in the documentation (link above), look at how the `\` escape character is used to escape the `\&` in the HL7v2 payload.
+Also pay attention to the way `\n` newline characters are used.
+You will need to add `\` escape characters and newline `\n` characters in the HL7v2 message in the `Convert Data - HL7` request.

+    If you would rather not prepare the HL7v2 message manually, there is an [online tool](https://www.freeformatter.com/json-escape.html) that will help with this.

     *Optional – prepare the JSON request parameters and HL7v2 payload in VS Code (with the HL7 extension installed) first before pasting into the body of the Postman request.